 A power on reset (POR) circuit is included to prevent inadvertent writes.
-At power-up, the device does not respond to any instruction until the $V{\rm CC}$ reaches the POR threshold voltage ($V{\rm SWITCH}$).
-After $V{\rm CC}$ transitions the POR threshold, the device is internally reset and performs an Power-Up RECALL operation.
+At power-up, the device does not respond to any instruction until the $V{CC}$ reaches the POR threshold voltage ( $V{SWITCH}$ ).
+After $V{CC}$ transitions the POR threshold, the device is internally reset and performs an Power-Up RECALL operation.
 During Power-Up RECALL all device accesses are inhibited.
 The device is in the following state after POR:

-- Deselected (after power-up, a falling edge is required on $\overline{\text{CS}}$ before any instructions are started).
+- Deselected (after power-up, a falling edge is required on CS before any instructions are started).

 - Standby power mode

 - Not in the HOLD condition

 - Status Register state:

-- ☐ Write enable (WEN) bit is reset to '0'.
+- □ Write Enable (WEN) bit is reset to '0'.

-- □ WPEN, BP1, BP0 unchanged from previous STORE operation
+- WPEN, BP1, BP0 unchanged from previous STORE operation

-- □ Don't care bits 4-6 are reset to '0'.
+- □ Don't care bits 4-6 are reset to 0.

-The WPEN, BP1, and BP0 bits of the Status Register are nonvolatile bits and remain unchanged from the previous STORE operation.
+The WPEN, BP1, and BP0 bits of the Status Register are nonvolatile bits and remain unchanged from the previous STOERE operation.

-Prior to selecting and issuing instructions to the memory, a valid and stable V{CC} voltage must be applied.
+Before selecting and issuing instructions to the memory, a valid and stable $V{CC}$ voltage must be applied.
 This voltage must remain valid until the end of the instruction transmission.